stronnag/inav-follow-me/README.md

 	//  USE_VBAT boolean
     USE_VBAT = true
-	// For Pico-W at least, you need this, otherwise set to 0.0 VBAT_OFFSET = 0.8
+	// For Pico-W you need this; ignored for standard Pico VBAT_OFFSET = 0.8

 	// if true, the HOME location will also be set to the follow me location RESET_HOME = false